Long-lived SEC violation via DM/DE couplings: Asymptotics with DM/DE couplings

 \section{Asymptotics with DM/DE couplings}

 There is a second way to exploit the DM/DE coupling, beyond the one considered so far.
-In string compactifications, because of the string-coupling and volume expansions, negative potentials may push the EFT outside of perturbative control.
-A coupling to a light tower of states can however allow for a dynamical evolution towards controlled regions.
+In string compactifications, because of the string-coupling and volume expansions, negative potentials alone may push the EFT outside of perturbative control.\footnote{An interplay between positive- and negative-definite potentials may still yield vacua in regions under perturbative control \cite{Dine:1985he}.
+As discussed below, even in constructions with negative-energy vacua (see e.g. ref~\cite{DeWolfe:2005uu}), the DM/DE coupling provides an uplifting potential term of potential cosmological interest.} A coupling to a light tower of states can however allow for a dynamical evolution towards controlled regions.
+In eqs.~(\ref{m}, \ref{V}), let $\smash{\beta = -\alpha < 0}$ and $\Lambda = - K < 0$, still with $\gamma = \gamma_- > 0$ and $\mu > 0$.
+Based on eq.~(\ref{effective DMDE-coupled potential}), we find the effective potential